William Vandevert

 William Plutarch Vandevert (February 24, 1854 – February 26, 1944) was a western adventurer, cattleman, and Central Oregon pioneer.
-After travels in California, Texas, and Arizona, he established a cattle ranch 15 mi south of present-day Bend, Oregon, before the founding of Bend or surrounding Deschutes County.
+After travels in California, Texas, and Arizona, he established a cattle ranch 15 mi south of present-day Bend, Oregon, before the founding of Bend or the surrounding Deschutes County.
 He blazed trails through the Cascade Mountains and was a renowned bear hunter.
 He fathered eight children, including three doctors, and was a leading citizen of Central Oregon for many years.

 Early life

-Vandevert was born in Cottage Grove in the Willamette Valley of Oregon to Grace Clark Vandevert, born in England and survivor of the Clark Massacre of 1851 on the Oregon Trail.
+Vandevert was born in Cottage Grove in the Willamette Valley of Oregon Territory to Grace Clark Vandevert, born in England and survivor of the Clark Massacre of 1851 on the Oregon Trail.
 His father was Jackson Vandevert, partner of Thomas Clark, Grace's brother, in the California goldfields of 1849.
 Vandevert's ancestor, Michael Pauluzen Van der Voort, was an early settler of Dutch New Amsterdam, now New York City.

 When he was 15, Vandevert's uncle, Thomas Clark, persuaded his mother to let William help him drive 29 horses to California.
 William broke his shoulder when he was thrown from his horse but continued on the trip.
 He returned with three horses of his own, a saddle, and $200 in gold.

 Aged 17, while traveling to the Silver Lake-Summer Lake area of Oregon with a survey crew, William first saw the land that later became the Vandevert Ranch.
 It was a meadow on the Little Deschutes River, surrounded by pine forest, with a view of the Cascade Mountains, particularly Mount Bachelor.

 In the 1870s he carried mail from Camp Warner in Oregon to Fort Bidwell in California, riding through the area of the Modoc War as it was in progress.
 He appeared in the San Francisco newspapers when, on one trip, he killed a much-feared "Silver Lake Grizzly" that the hunters who had cornered it were afraid to approach.
 Vandevert got so close to the bear that the powder from his gun singed the bear's hair.

 In 1876 Vandevert left for Texas where he joined the large cattle-ranching Hash Knife Outfit.
 On his travels between Oregon and Texas he spent a season herding sheep for the Requa family in the hills above Oakland, California.
 During that time he met Joaquin Miller, Oakland's then-famous poet, and reported that Miller was the dirtiest man he'd ever met.